NicholasRamos5/VSCodings/_pages/College-Board-Notes.md

 search_exclude: true
 ---

-A collection of my College Board tools and learning for CSA.
-It'll contain test prep notes, college board notes, and other resources for each unit up until the AP Exam.
-I'm so looking forward to this! :|
+A collection of College Board tools and learning for CSA.

 [Code.org Link](https://studio.code.org/s/csa1-2022)

-## Unit 1: Primitive Types
+##

 > Learn the fundamentals of Java, a programming language, as well as other foundational concepts for coding like primitives.